-To connect with a victim advocacy organisation that provides support related to harassment, domestic violence, stalking or other concerns, see the Here to Help web page (https://learn.appleservices.apple/here-to-help).
+To connect with a victim advocacy organization that provides support related to harassment, domestic violence, stalking, or other concerns, see the Here to Help webpage (https://learn.appleservices.apple/here-to-help).

-- 1. Use guided solutions (above) to review your access and sharing preferences and make changes if it's safe for you to do so. - 2.
-Review these urgent measures to learn more about blocking, evidence collection and more. - 3.
-Review these additional safety steps that include unwanted tracking alerts, non-apple accounts, mobile plans and more.
+- 1. Use guided solutions (above) to review your access and sharing preferences-and make changes if it's safe for you to do so. - 2.
+Review these urgent measures to learn more about blocking, evidence collection, and more. - 3.
+Review these additional safety steps that include unwanted tracking alerts, non-apple accounts, cellular plans, and more.